18F/boise/_pages/background.md

 Project Boise was pitched and then funded by [the TTS Incubator](https://docs.google.com/document/d/1tgSTHIrgtUUd-kV6pZE_A-IHOo6Dog7VsIl01qfcYUs/edit) in May 2017 for a Discovery phase, which is meant to evaluate the landscape of the problem, do research, and then determine what next steps should be.
 This funding should last through mid-September.
 Aside from this site and a large number of Google Docs, we have not "built" or "fixed" anything, and don't intend to for the duration of Discovery.

-The name "Project Boise" is completely arbitrary.
-It was chosen to avoid influencing product or marketing decisions during the Discovery phase.
-A state capital seemed like a good code name.
+Per the original Product Lead, the project was

+> Codenamed "Boise" as not to influence product or marketing decisions

+during the Discovery phase.
+Per the Acting Director for P&P, the Product Lead

+> wanted a truly arbitrary name.
+I suggested a state capital.
+[He] accepted; I generated three choices using a [Random Number Generator]; he chose Boise.